2021 Los Angeles Rams season: Week 1: vs. Chicago Bears

 Playing their first regular season game in front of fans at SoFi Stadium, the Rams overwhelmed the visiting Bears on Sunday Night Football.
 Quarterback Matthew Stafford was named NFC Offensive Player of the Week in his debut as Rams quarterback following an offseason trade with the Detroit Lions, completing 20 of 26 passes for 321 yards and three touchdowns.
 Following an interception by Rams cornerback David Long Jr. on the game's opening drive, Stafford's first scoring toss came on L.A.'s third offensive play, as he found wide receiver Van Jefferson on a deep pass down the middle.
 Jefferson tumbled as he caught the pass, then got up and ran into the end zone to complete the scoring play.
-Kicker Matt Gay added two field goals (53, 22) to give Los Angeles a 13-7 halftime lead.
+Kicker Matt Gay added two field goals (53, 22) to give Los Angeles a 13–7 halftime lead.
 The Rams pulled away with a dominant second half.
 Stafford's second touchdown pass went deep to a wide open Cooper Kupp who found himself behind the Bears secondary for a 56-yard scoring play.
 Running back Darrell Henderson led the Rams on the ground with 70 rushing yards on 16 carries, including a 1-yard touchdown run to cap an 8-play, 75-yard drive late in the third period.
 Kupp finished with seven receptions for 108 yards, while fellow wide receiver Robert Woods caught a 2-yard pass from Stafford to seal the Rams' victory.
-On defense, safety Jordan Fuller led Los Angeles with 11 tackles, while linebacker Kenny Young added 10 tackles and a fumble recovery, while linebacker Justin Hollins had two sacks and a forced fumble.
+On defense, safety Jordan Fuller led Los Angeles with 11 tackles, while linebacker Kenny Young added 10 tackles and a fumble recovery, and fellow linebacker Justin Hollins had two sacks and a forced fumble.
 The game featured the introduction of a new white alternate throwback jersey for the Rams that resembled the team's uniform design from 1973 to 1999.

 Week 2: at Indianapolis Colts

 After building a double-digit lead on the road, the Rams had to rally back to defeat the Colts.
-Cooper Kupp scored on a 16-yard pass from Matthew Stafford and Matt Gay converted a 34-yard field goal to put Los Angeles ahead 10-6 at halftime, and running back Darrell Henderson's 2-yard TD run early in the third quarter gave the Rams a 17-6 advantage.
-But Indianapolis vaulted back in the lead 21-17 at the beginning of the fourth quarter when a bad punt snap resulted in a fumble recovery by Ashton Dulin in the end zone for a touchdown.
-Kupp, who caught nine passes for 163 yards, scored his second touchdown of the game on a 10-yard strike from Stafford and after the Colts tied the game with a Rodrigo Blankenship field goal, Gay's 38-yard field goal with 2:23 left put the Rams up 27-24.
+Cooper Kupp scored on a 16-yard pass from Matthew Stafford and Matt Gay converted a 34-yard field goal to put Los Angeles ahead 10–6 at halftime, and running back Darrell Henderson's 2-yard TD run early in the third quarter gave the Rams a 17–6 advantage.
+But Indianapolis vaulted back in the lead 21–17 at the beginning of the fourth quarter when a bad punt snap resulted in a fumble recovery by Ashton Dulin in the end zone for a touchdown.
+Kupp, who caught nine passes for 163 yards, scored his second touchdown of the game on a 10-yard strike from Stafford and after the Colts tied the score on a Rodrigo Blankenship field goal, Gay's 38-yard field goal with 2:23 left put the Rams up 27–24.
 Cornerback Jalen Ramsey sealed the L.A. victory with an interception on the Colts' following drive.
 Defensive tackle Sebastian Joseph-Day led Los Angeles with nine tackles including a sack.